Archival Manuscript and Printed Book

 encounter in the MS and Print Text and Archives section of English 241.

-The link will open a PDF file containing the latest edition.
+resource, and a link that will open a PDF file containing the latest edition.
 If

 you think about the value of a copyright-protected book being broadcast